International Nursing Internships in Tanzania

-Projects Abroad also organize regular medical outreach projects and workshops in Dar es Salaam and Arusha.
+Projects Abroad also organize regular medical outreach projects and workshops in Moshi and Arusha.
 These involve providing healthcare to disadvantaged communities in outlying areas who would otherwise not have access to medical care.
 This provides you with the opportunity to carry out crucial work in a community based environment and will give you a greater understanding of the medical system in Tanzania.

 You can read more detailed information about the aims of the project in our Tanzania Medicine & Healthcare Management Plan.

 While you are interning as a nurse in Tanzania, you will live with one of our local host families.
 You can spend your free time with our enthusiastic volunteer community, exploring the area.

 Projects Abroad also works closely with a Maasai community hospital, which is under-resourced and under-staffed.
 If you have an interest or experience in the medical field and would like to work closely with a rural community, this is the perfect option for you.
 Interns work alongside local doctors and nurses in a variety of different hospital departments.
 Facilities at the hospital are basic and treatments are sometimes not of the standard one would expect in the developed world.
 You should be prepared to see some shocking cases and try not to become emotionally involved with the patients.
 Ninety per cent of the patients are Maasai and the hospital runs regular community outreach programs in order to educate and treat the more remote members of the community.